ayushc121/kalmanFilter/README.md

 **Planned improvements:**
 - Making position and orientation tracking more robust during aggressive maneuvers.
-- Better separating acceleration from rotation — potentially through improved physical placement of the IMU on the platform.
+- Better separating acceleration from rotation — potentially through improved physical placement of the IMU on the breadboard.
 - Further noise reduction and drift mitigation, possibly through magnetometer fusion for yaw or tighter process noise tuning.
-- Improved ZUPT triggering logic (IMU-based stillness detection rather than relying on GPS speed alone).

 ---

 ## Project Structure